iansmith/machineroom/README.md

 See below sections on OSX setup to do some digging into how to get it to work right.

-If you want to build the Beta application yourself
+If you want to build the Beta or Alpha application yourself
 ---------------------------------------------------
 Make sure that your fig configuration is down with control-c and `fig kill`.